 Question: What Makes Change So Hard?

-Change is hard because it involves changing.
-This means breaking away from habits and rituals, many of which bring us grounding, peace, and define our daily lives!
+Change is hard because it actually involves changing;-) This means breaking away from habits, many of which bring us temporary comfort and a false sense of security.

 Question: How Do You Define Success?

-Our society often measures success by the standard of volume and speed of productivity, meeting a specific end result, and attaining perfection.
+Our society often defines success by measuring volume and speed of productivity, meeting a specific end result, and achieving an unattainable perfection.
 There are many other ways to notice and experience success.
-For example: Deep learning about ourselves and our environment, meeting our needs for connection, intimacy, fulfillment of intellectual, social, spiritual, political, creative, desires.
-Joy and meaning in our work lives, etc!

 It is natural to have many questions arise during challenging transitions.
-Here are some areas that we may address together as you walk through your journey… never alone.
+Here are some areas that we may address together as you walk through your journey.

-- What kind of community / environmental support do we need to make positive changes?
+- What kind of social support do you need to commit to positive change?

-- Do we need to re-think or re-shape our work or relationships in order to feel healthier?
+- In what ways do you need to re-think or re-shape your work or relationships in order to feel more content and inspired?

-- What small, attainable steps can we take to begin our movement toward healthy change?
+- What small, attainable steps can you take to begin your movement toward healthy change?